Sunday, October 31, 2010

 Why Batman is Lawful Good...

-1) He doesn’t kill.
+1) He doesn’t kill (or more accurately murder).
 Not even his most vile, repulsive, and deserving-of-death foes.
 To ignore this simple fact is dismissive and comparatively flawed.
 If we were to apply this same stricture against other similarly themed literary figures, we’d find out exactly how delineating a point this can be.
 Take Robin Hood or Zorro for example.
 Both of these characters are shown to kill their adversaries on occasion, and yet they are Goodly aligned, though certainly not Lawful.
 Batman would be compelled to risk his own life to save a foolish person who wandered into the forest and came across a hungry bear.
 Robin Hood or Zorro might look at the same person and call it poetic justice.
 Life is precious to Batman; nay, life is sacred to Batman.
-“Thou Shalt Not Kill (Or Allow To Be Killed)” is foremost among his life’s commandments.
+“Thou Shalt Not Murder (Or Allow To Be Murdered)” is foremost among his life’s commandments.

 i.
 The essential moral theme here is redemption.
 Evil may be destroyed, but evildoers should be reformed or rehabilitated.
 Take what darkness life gives you (i.e. the death of one’s parents, the evil that men do, etc.) and make it work for the good of all.